ibm-cloud-docs/ContinuousDelivery/toolchains_iam_security.md

 4. Click **Assign access**.
 5. Select **Assign access within a resource group** to assign access to all toolchains within the resource group.
 6. Choose to assign access to the resource group that contains the toolchains.
-7. Select **Viewer** access to provide the user with access to create, view, edit, or delete toolchains within the resource group.
+7. Select **Viewer** (or higher) access to provide the user with access to create, view, edit, or delete toolchains within the resource group.
 8. Select the **Toolchain** service.
 9. Select the **Editor** role to provide the user with access to create, view, edit, or delete toolchains within the resource group.
 Select the **Viewer** role to provide the user with access to view toolchains only or to run delivery pipelines.
 10. Click **Assign**.